 - Vulnerable of being manipulated and driven to wars, revolutions, crimes, etc., fueled by anger and hate (orchestrated mass-scale violence as history has shown us multiple times).

-How to eradicate malignant aggression in oneself?
+How to eradicate malignant aggression in oneself as prescribed by yoga?

 The good news is that since these traits are learned, they can also be unlearned.
 It will require work and patience, but in general, this is the way to do it: